amethystnetwork-dev/Incognito/README.md

 This repo is for people that want an easy way to deploy Incognito to cloud hosting services like Railway.
 If you just want to use Incognito and not deploy it, I recommend you get an official Incognito domain (Check above for how to do so)

+**What proxies are used?**

+Incognito uses [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) as its only proxy.

+Ultraviolet has some known limitations such as downloading files can be buggy and pages may not load.

 **My question is not answered**

 Because we can't answer every question here, you may want to check the [docs](https://amethystnetwork-dev.github.io/docs/category/incognito).
 If you still have questions, you might want to join our Discord [#discord-server (link)](#discord-server)